jsntv200/redant-home/_posts/2013-04-07-testing-web-projects-in-rails.md

 keywords: automated testing web projects
 image_small: "/assets/uploads/2013/milo-closeup-small.jpg"
 image: "/assets/uploads/2013/milo-closeup-small.jpg"
-excerpt-short: One of the things we've started doing quite differently over the last few years is how we test our web projects
+excerpt_short: One of the things we've started doing quite differently over the last few years is how we test our web projects
-excerpt-long: One of the things we've started doing quite differently over the last few years is how we test our web projects.
+excerpt_long: One of the things we've started doing quite differently over the last few years is how we test our web projects.
 Now, most people would (rightly) assume we actually check or test our work before sending it live.
 But **how** we do this testing has changed drastically.